Is Your Cookware Bad for You? Shop Our Top Non-Toxic Cookware Picks

 Both of our experts advise avoiding preheating because, according to Teflon's guidelines, empty pans made with this material can quickly reach high temperatures.
 You also want to steer clear of broiling or baking any of your Teflon pans at extremely high heat (as mentioned above, anything above 500 degrees Fahrenheit could be risky).

 Aside from vaporizing and breathing in chemicals, scratching your pan is the second way you may be exposed to PFAS chemicals in Teflon.
-“Those compounds can get into your food, especially if you’re making something like a tomato-based sauce that’s more acidic,” Redmon tells us.
+"Those compounds can get into your food, especially if you're making something like a tomato-based sauce that's more acidic," Redmon told us.

 Are black spatulas and other kitchen utensils toxic?

 It isn’t just Teflon pots and pans you want to be careful about — you may also want to check your kitchen utensils, particularly your seemingly unassuming black spatula.
-A recent study published in the journal Chemosphere recently made headlines for positing that plastic kitchen utensils contain high levels of toxic flame retardants, which can then leach dangerous levels of chemicals into your dinner.
+A recent study published in the journal Chemosphere made headlines for positing that black plastic kitchen utensils contain high levels of toxic flame retardants, which can then leach dangerous levels of chemicals into your dinner.

 That study was later corrected for miscalculations, with the actual amounts of flame retardants being much lower than initially reported.
-Still, the concern remains that any amount of flame retardant could leach from the plastic into your food, especially if you’re cooking at very high heats.
+Still, the concern remains that any amount of flame retardant could leach from the plastic into your food, especially if you're cooking at very high temperatures.

 What are some safer or non-toxic cooking utensils and pans?

 Luckily, some tried-and-true cookware is definitely PFAS-free, including stainless steel and cast iron.
 As for utensils, you might consider swapping out your black plastic spatula with a wooden or silicone one, which is especially important for nonstick pans to prevent scratching.
 These tools are typically pricier than the cheaper plastic versions, but experts believe it could be well worth it for your overall well-being.
-“If you have a choice, why choose one that potentially could contribute to your exposure to these chemicals?” asks Jones.
+“If you have a choice, why choose one that potentially could contribute to your exposure to these chemicals?” said Dr. Jones.

 Check out some of our picks below.